Intelligent Workplace Chatter

 In many ways, the current workplace technology is already "intelligent," and the ongoing question remains: how do we make the workplace MORE intelligent?
 The road to AI is constantly evolving and will take many years depending on your business's culture, goals, and where your organization's tech is today.
 While developing an intelligent workplace may always be an overarching objective, companies can develop measurable milestones to put progress into perspective.

-Like any new technology, artifical intelligence, machine learning and chatbots get alot of hype.
+Like any new technology, artificial intelligence, machine learning and chatbots get alot of hype.
 Understanding how your employees could most benefit from these technologies and mapping out a journey for implementation into your workforce will help forward-thinking organizations succeed and realize ROI.